zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     * You may need to add more dependencies as required by your service implementation.
     * The information provided in this file is valid for ZoweApimlVersion '1.1.12' and above.

 5. In your project home directory, run the `gradle clean build` command to build your project.
-Alternatively. you can run `gradlew` to use the specific gradle version that is working with your project.
+Alternatively, you can run `gradlew` to use the specific gradle version that is working with your project.

 ### Maven guide

-Use the following procedure if you use Maven as your build automation system.
+Use the following procedure if you use _Maven_ as your build automation system.

 **Follow these steps:**

-1. Add the following *xml* tags within the newly created `pom.xml` file:
+1. Add the following _XML_ tags within the newly created `pom.xml` file:
     ```xml
     <repositories>
         <repository>